matter-labs/era-test-node/README.md

 era_test_node --cache=memory run
 ```

-Additionally when using `--cache=disk`, the cache directory may be specified via `--cache-dir` and the cache may
+Additionally, when using `--cache=disk`, the cache directory may be specified via `--cache-dir` and the cache may
 be reset on startup via `--reset-cache` parameters.
 ```bash
 era_test_node --cache=disk --cache-dir=/tmp/foo --reset-cache run